ikuehl/KAScriptLib/README.md

 - showing Windows dialogues
 - adding traces through connections between different flavours of requirements and between requirements and design elements
 - removing Version Control flag from packages
-- a minimal unit test framework let you write test cases with assertions.

 <h2>Documentation</h2>
 The code is documented with jsdoc.
 Therefore a special plugin has been developed to parse successfully EA flavor of Javascript.